MENU

 Robbi Hartt

-Robbi Hartt earned her MA (English) from Georgetown University.
+Robbi Hartt (Sponsorships) earned her MA (English) from Georgetown University.
 She served as founding director (in 2000) of the Horizons Program at Greens Farms Academy in Westport, CT and subsequently built a 20-year career there as an English teacher and Writing Center director.
 After coming to the Berkshires for many years, she and her husband moved to New Marlborough full time in 2019, renovating a 1795 farmhouse to create a respite for families dealing with pediatric cancer.
 She writes regularly for The Berkshire Edge/Out & About, The B, and New Marlborough’s 5 Village News.
 After being introduced to Dewey Hall through a Business Monday spotlight, she became enamored with its mission of promoting “good and kindly feelings” and began working as a consultant to raise sponsorship funds.

 Beth Carlson